What is PeerBerry and will it provide safe, reliable and high returns? Read this review before you invest.

 The platform is owned by major lending company, Aventus Group, which offers loans in Czech Republic, Latvia, Poland, Georgia, Ukraine and Kazakhstan.
 Anyone in EU, Switzerland, Russia and Ukraine can sign up to become investors.

-PeerBerry’s only loan originator is Aventus Group, which facilitates all loans on the platform and cover all buybacks.
+PeerBerry cooperates with a long list of loan originators, which facilitate all loans on the platform and cover all buybacks.

 Exposure to the East